Prize bonds are more popular than ever in Ireland, with a total in issuance of close to €5 billion. But are prize bonds a good investment?

 Do you want to gain a better return without taking crazy risks?
 Call me on 01 276 0006 or 086 850 8577 or email fonz@moneysmart.ie

-Note: The last Prize Bonds rate change was February 2021 – click here for the more info.
+Note: The last Prize Bonds rate change was in October 2023 – click here for the more info.

 If you like this article, try this one: How to get the Best Returns on Savings